SEER-Medicare: Medicare Claims Files

 The outpatient file contains Part B claims for 100 percent for each calendar year from institutional outpatient providers.
 Examples of institutional outpatient providers include hospital outpatient departments, rural health clinics, renal dialysis facilities, outpatient rehabilitation facilities, comprehensive outpatient rehabilitation facilities, community mental health centers.
 In and out surgeries performed in a hospital will be in the hospital outpatient file, while bills for surgeries performed in freestanding surgical centers appear in the carrier claims, not in the outpatient file.

 Some of the information contained in this outpatient file includes diagnosis and procedure codes, dates of service, reimbursement amounts, facility provider number, revenue center codes and beneficiary demographic information.
 Although the outpatient file contains data fields for ICD-9 procedure codes, the reporting of these codes has been sporadic since 2000 when CPT/HCPCS codes replaced ICD-9 procedure codes as the basis of billing procedures here.
 Since 2000, services from the outpatient bill have been captured from CPT/HCPCS codes and from the revenue centers.
 Definitions for revenue center codes may be obtained by contacting ResDAC or CMS directly.

 As with the carrier data, there may be multiple records for the same date of service.
 Additionally, data related to each revenue center on a claim are written to a separate record.
+The variable claim_id was created to index unique claims.
+The variable rec_count is a counter that enumerates each record associated with a claim, where rec_count = 1 is also the first revenue center in the first segment of a claim.
 Payment amount specific to a revenue center is available beginning in 1998.
 The claim total charge amount and payment amount are repeated on every record that originated from the same claim.
 It is important, therefore, that the file is sorted by patient_id, claim_id, and rec_count, and that the first record in the sort (if first.claim_id;) is kept in order to eliminate duplicate charge and payment amounts from the file.
 Keeping the first record is also necessary to extract total charge and payment amounts, as CMS inserted "0" in these fields on records with seg_num > 1.

 Home Health Agency (HHA)